-Organization or Individual Requesting Facility Use:Facility Requested: Facility Requested: Date and Hours of Requested Use: Purpose of Use: Premises and Conditions Conditions of Facilities Use - Use of North Star Charter School facilities is conditioned upon the following covenants: 1.
-That no alcoholic beverages, tobacco or other drugs are sold or consumed on the premises by the requesting organization or individual or any of its employees, patrons, agents, or members.
-2. No illegal games of chance or lotteries will be permitted.
-3. That no functional alteration of the premises or functional changes in the use of such premises shall be made without specific written consent of the Administration.
-4. That adequate supervision is provided by the requesting organization or individual to ensure proper care and use of school facilities.
-Rent and Deposit The requesting organization or individual agrees to pay the Charter School, as rent for the premises and as payment for special services (if any) provided by the Charter School, the sum of \$ Insurance and Indemnification The requesting organization or individual, by signature below, hereby guarantees that the organization shall indemnify, defend and hold harmless North Star Charter School and any of its employees or agents from any liability, expenses, costs (including attorney's fees) damages and/or losses arising out injuries or death to any person or persons or damage to any property of any kind in connection with the organization or individual's use of the school facility which are not the result of fraud, willful injury to a person or property or the willful or negligent violation of a law.
+Organization or Individual Requesting Facility Use: Facility Requested:

+Date and Hours of Requested Use:

+Purpose of Use:

+Premises and Conditions

+Conditions of Facilities Use - Use of North Star Charter School facilities is conditioned upon the following covenants:

+- 1. That no alcoholic beverages, tobacco or other drugs are sold or consumed on the premises by the requesting organization or individual or any of its employees, patrons, agents, or members. - 2.
+No illegal games of chance or lotteries will be permitted. - 3.
+That no functional alteration of the premises or functional changes in the use of such premises shall be made without specific written consent of the Administration. - 4.
+That adequate supervision is provided by the requesting organization or individual to ensure proper care and use of school facilities.

+Rent and Deposit

+The requesting organization or individual agrees to pay the Charter School, as rent for the premises and as payment for special services (if any) provided by the Charter School, the sum of \$, and this shall be due days in advance.
+The requesting organization or individual shall be responsible for all actual damages, including costs, disbursements, and expenses, resulting while it has use of the premises.

+Insurance and Indemnification

+The requesting organization or individual, by signature below, hereby guarantees that the organization shall indemnify, defend and hold harmless North Star Charter School and any of its employees or agents from any liability, expenses, costs (including attorney's fees) damages and/or losses arising out injuries or death to any person or persons or damage to any property of any kind in connection with the organization or individual's use of the school facility which are not the result of fraud, willful injury to a person or property or the willful or negligent violation of a law.

 The requesting organization or individual shall provide the North Star Charter School with a certificate of insurance prior to the use of the facility.
 The certificate shall show coverage for comprehensive general liability insurance in an amount not less than \$1,000,000 for injuries to or death of any person or damage to or loss of property arising out of or in any way resulting from the described use of the facility.

+Non-Discrimination

-Non-Discrimination The requesting organization or individual agrees to abide non-discrimination clauses as contained in the Idaho Human Rights laws and federal anti-discrimination laws.
+The requesting organization or individual agrees to abide non-discrimination clauses as contained in the Idaho Human Rights laws and federal anti-discrimination laws.

-North Star Charter School: Requesting Organization/Individual
+North Star Charter School: By: Administration Requesting Organization/Individual: By:

-By Administration By

-Address

-Phone
+ammistration Address:Phone:

+Additional Obligations: